 BC246.
 Ms. Seidman and Mr. Smith listened intently to the numerous points of view expressed by investors on this central issue.
 The vast majority of investors found both fair value information and amortized cost information useful.
-However, the feedback was divided fairly evenly, with respect to illiquid, traditional loans, core deposit liabilities, and other financial liabilities, between those who would prefer that the statement of financial position and reported equity be based on fair value for those items and those who would prefer that fair value information be readily available, but not be the basis for reported equity and comprehensive income.
+However, the feedback was divided fairly evenly, with respect to illiquid, traditional loans, core deposit liabilities, and other financial liabilities, between those who would prefer that the statement of financial position and reported equity be based on fair value for those items and those who would prefer that fair value information be the basis for reported equity and comprehensive income.
 Some observed that the fair value estimates for those items would be based primarily on unobservable inputs, which would introduce significant subjectivity into comprehensive income and stockholders' equity.
 In light of those split views, Ms. Seidman and Mr. Smith would have preferred a standard based on their proposed framework.

 BC247.
 Ms. Seidman and Mr. Smith believe that having a coherent framework that provides both historical and current information about all financial instruments, and a consistent impairment test and approach to yields for debt investments, represents a significant improvement and simplification in financial reporting.
-While their preferred framework is not the same as IFRS 9 (because they would carry marketable securities at fair value, whereas IFRS 9 permits cost accounting if certain conditions are met and does not require fair value to be presented parenthetically on the face of the statement of financial position for instruments carried at amortized cost), it offers a much better starting point for a converged accounting standard than the proposed guidance.
+While their preferred framework is not the same as IFRS 9 (because they would carry marketable securities at fair value, whereas IFRS 9 permits cost accounting if certain conditions are met and does not require fair value to be presented parenthetically on the face of the statement of financial position for a converged accounting standard than the proposed guidance.
 World leaders have requested that the Boards develop an improved, converged standard on financial instruments, and Ms. Seidman and Mr. Smith believe that appeal must be weighed heavily in evaluating alternative improvements.